huanguolin/repeat-runner/README.md

 const repeatHello = new RepeatRunner( () => console.log('hello'), 1000);

-// start and stop ite 3 seconds later,
+// start and stop it 3 seconds later,
 // it's equivalent to:
 // repeatHello.start();
 // repeatHello.stop(1000 * 3);